Luckyguess-0/Puzzle-Quest-Switch-Mods/README.md

 ![Portrait_PC_Knight1](https://user-images.githubusercontent.com/90596580/229712990-6f97346d-a8c8-474d-a1f1-2a427e8897e3.png)

 # Puzzle-Cooldown-Mod
 On the PsP version there was no cooldowns for spells.
 If you had the mana and the extra turns you could cast as you liked.
 The remake added some cooldown timers and while some make sense for low cost high power buffs others are annoying.
 I made a mod that changes any cooldown that was 1-3 to 0.
 Crazy buffs that cost 5-9 are still that long.
+Effects bad guys too.